Department of Athletics and Physical Education Courses

 Intermediate Karate teaches a higher level of the traditional martial arts with specific standards and goals designed to help each student maximize potential as an individual, as well as a martial artist.
 Through traditional Tang Soo Do (Korean Karate) taught by Master C. S. Kim and assistant instructors, you will find many opportunities to gain specific knowledge which will apply not only in your martial arts training, but also in the improvement of your daily quality of life.

-This course is a weekend seminar covering a variety of topics.
-Dates of the course will be TBD once instructor sets dates.
+This course is a weekend seminar covering a variety of topics and #8212;the dates for this course are: March 14-15-16, the instructor will provide classroom and more updates as the class prepares to begin.
 This course is designed to expose students to a comprehensive overview of what it means to be healthy, including: stress management strategies, healthy eating habits, importance of sleep, and the benefits of various exercise methods.
 The course will be presented using both a traditional lecture style, and hands-on practice.
 A few outside speakers will be brought in to speak in their area of expertise.
 Students should come prepared to exercise.

 This course is designed to familiarize the student with the rules of tennis and to develop the skills needed to become proficient for recreational play.
 During the first half of the course, all tennis strokes will be covered and reviewed in detail.
 The second half of the course will focus mostly on competitive games and match-play.